 RCDs come in all shapes and sizes.
-They can be fitted as part of the circuit protection inside consumer units, socket outlets or inline with electrical equipment.
-They help reduce the risk of fatal shock and fire.
-They do this by monitoring the live conductors inside mains circuits.
-When an imbalance is detected; they trip quickly removing power from the faulty circuit.
-They are a mechanical device designed to protect people, animals and buildings from electrical-related injury.
+They can be fitted as part of the circuit protection inside consumer units protecting an entire electrical circuit, socket outlets or inline with electrical equipment.
+A residual current device is designed to reduce the risk of fatal shock and fire -often caused by a faulty appliance.
+They help with electrical safety by monitoring the live conductors inside mains circuits.
+When an imbalance is detected; the rcd switch will quickly remove the power from the faulty circuit.
+RCDs are a mechanical device designed to protect people, animals and buildings from an earth fault and it’s associated electrical-related injury.

 The different types of rcd.